Charlizard56/First_Game_Thingy_With_Monogame/README.md

 - Sprite Slicer
 - Animation

-What I want to do:
+What I plan to do:

 - Collsion with Objects
 - Sound